321zhou-zhou/ICD-Loss-ReID-Training/README.md

 - The code structure and coding style are kept close to the original implementation.
 - The ICD module has passed a CPU forward/backward smoke test.
-- Python files have been checked for syntax errors.
-- A complete benchmark retraining has not yet been rerun in a clean environment.
-- Historical hyperparameters and result tables are still being verified.
 - The arXiv manuscript and citation information will be added later.

 The current ICD integration is intended for the global ViT branch with: